gi-no/blog_mean_stack/article2.md

 #### Edit HTML file

-To use ngInfiniteScroll module, on div tag of "container" class, add "infinite-scroll" attribute to call a function("nextPage()") on scroll.
-Set flags("busy", "noMoreData") to "infinite-scroll-disabled" attribute not to scroll while loading or if no more message available.
+To use the ngInfiniteScroll module, on div tag of "container" class, add "infinite-scroll" attribute to call a function ("nextPage()") on scroll.
+Set flags ("busy", "noMoreData") to "infinite-scroll-disabled" attribute not to scroll while loading or if no more messages are available.

-At the end of HTML, output "Loading data" while loading.
+At the end of the HTML file, output "Loading data" while loading.

 client/app/main/main.html: